 1. Employee evaluations must be signed by the employee and the supervisor.
 Employees have the right to attach comments or a response to the evaluation if they wish to do so.

-2. The Health Commissioner or Supervisor will review and sign the evaluation before it is placed in the employee’s personnel folder.
+2. The supervisor will review and sign the evaluation before it is placed in the employee’s personnel folder.

-HEPATIS B IMMUNIZATION SECTION 3.13
+HEPATITIS B IMMUNIZATION SECTION 3.13

 A. POLICY